 Not as overrun as Bali, its more famous neighbour, Lombok is gaining a sterling reputation with independent travellers who want to learn to surf, snorkel or dive in beautiful, clear waters.
 Inland, the lush green paddy fields stretch to the massive Gunung Rinjani volcano with its waterfalls and hot springs.
 The three tiny but increasingly popular Gili Islands off Lombok’s northwest coast are easy to access – Trawangan is where the party’s at.

 The Cuban capital of Havana conjures images of crumbling colonial architecture, 1950s Chevys, salsa and cigars.
 However, with the political scene inside Cuba shifting, private enterprise is being encouraged and small businesses across the country are opening and expanding.
 Now is a great time to visit those tiny back street restaurants and artisan shops.
-Homestays have always been characteristic of travel in Cuba, and this, along with low crime, means travelling alone is safe and rewarding.
+Homestays have always been characteristic of travel in Cuba, and this, along with low crime, means going it alone is safe and rewarding.

 Not sure where to start?
 Check out our list of 23 things not to miss in Cuba.